schustischuster/evoGE/ATGE-DevSeq/README.md

 ```

-The plotting functions will generate the panels for the following figure:
+The plotting functions will create the panels for the following figure:

 ![ATGE-DevSeq](README_files/ATGE-DevSeq.png)